 In theory of course there need not even be elected members of parliament.
 The Crown, the House of the Lords, and even a gentry dominated House of Commons, can simply run things on their own without election and decide to hold a referendum on what they deem to be critical issues which requires the involvement of the people of Britain as a whole.

 However, in concluding, I am not exactly sure what is the point of a representative.
 The republican ideal makes very little sense to me.
 If the people feel strongly enough about a particular issue or principle, of sufficient generality to involve them all, then there should be a referendum for that particular issue.
 If the people are not competent enough to determine more detailed policies, or if it not practical to seek their input, then they shouldn’t be involved at all.
-But what exactly is the point of electing representatives?
+But what exactly is the point of electing trustees?
 What exactly are they supposed to do?
-They are bad at expressing the will of the people since each of them will hold to a vast plurality of opinions which no one can possibly agree with all of them, and no singular representative can possibly possess technical mastery over every issue.
+They are bad at expressing the will of the people since each of them will hold to a vast plurality of opinions which no one can possibly agree with all of them, and no singular trustee can possibly possess technical mastery over every issue.

 Perhaps ironically the republican ideal is actually rooted in the older imperial or hierarchical order.
 People need someone to follow, and they need to choose a “great man” or leader possessed of virtue and character to lead the people.
 Such a feeling is perhaps derived from the older idea that, somehow, if one has a fine chap at the top steering the helm of government, somehow the entire commonwealth will be mysteriously harmonised and coordinated, as if society rearranges itself automatically according to personal virtues of its leaders, or maybe some sort of mystico-political union will be effected between the people and their leader such that the people begin to conform more to the likeness of their leader.